EsteemedIO/esteemedio.github.io/pages/test-landing-page.md

       HTML5, CSS, PHP, JavaScript, React, .NET, and C#.
 Additionally, we cover CMS like WordPress, Drupal, Shopify, and Magento.
 Need a different language or discipline?
       We can help with that.
 Contact us at [screening@esteemed.io](screening@esteemed.io)
+- template: 3-icon-block
+  icons:
+  - icon: "/uploads/goals-1.svg"
+    title: Accelerate Your Hiring
+    description: Hire faster and smarter with a dedicated team of IT pros.

 ---